Turned down for a refinance -- now what?

 Mullis says that borrowers denied a conventional refinance should consider an FHA loan due to their more lenient credit score and loan-to-value requirements.
 However, Mullis warns, the mortgage insurance premiums on an FHA loan could subtract from your potential monthly savings.

 Stan Ross, chairman of the board of the University of Southern California Lusk Center for Real Estate in Los Angeles, says that homeowners who are denied a refinance are more likely to default on their loan or walk away, particularly if they have little or no home equity.
-If you're struggling to pay your mortgage, Ross says homeowners need to reach out to their lender or servicer right away to find the right way strategy to keep you in your home.
+If you're struggling to pay your mortgage, Ross says homeowners need to reach out to their lender or servicer right away to find the right strategy to keep them in their home.

 Pressure from government regulators has led many mortgage lenders to overcompensate and deny too many loans, says Ross.
 "It's almost like these lenders are shooting themselves in the foot, though, because they would be better off if they would be less restrictive."